Db2-DTE-POC/wxddemo/docs/wxd-startwatsonx.md

 cd /root/ibm-lh-dev/bin
 ```

-Once you have switched to the development directory, you can start running IBM watsonx.data commands.
+Once you have switched to the development directory, you can start running watsonx.data commands.
 You can check the status with the following command.
 ```bash
 ./status.sh --all
 ```